-In accordance with the rules established to grant "Mejoravit" loans, the INFONAVIT reviews and approves the financial conditions of the loans and Monex, S.A.B. provides the economic resources to the borrower.
+In accordance with the rules established to grant "Mejoravit" loans, the INFONAVIT reviews and approves the financial conditions of the loans and the Institution provides the economic resources to the borrower.

 The Mejoravit loans are guaranteed by the balance of the housing subaccount of the certified stakeholders with an irrevocable guarantee trust managed by "Nacional Financiera S.N.C." as trustee of the Trust.